SimonCockx/crescendo-ai/README.md

 Crescendo AI is a smart music player system that uses a 24GHz mmWave Human Static Presence Sensor to detect human presence in a room.
 When someone is detected, the system turns on a speaker via a USB relay and plays background music.
 When no one is detected for a specified period, the music stops and the speaker is turned off to save power.

+### Detection Algorithm

+Crescendo AI uses a robust detection algorithm that combines both static and dynamic presence sensing:

+1. **High Sensitivity**: The sensor is configured with high sensitivity (above 70) for all detection gates, ensuring reliable detection up to 6 meters.

+2. **Dynamic Detection**:
+   - The system tracks dynamic (moving) target detections over time
+   - A person is considered dynamically detected if motion is detected continuously for at least 3 seconds
+   - Once detected, dynamic detection remains active for 5 minutes, even if motion temporarily stops

+3. **Static Detection**:
+   - The system also monitors for stationary targets using the static detection capability
+   - This helps detect people who are not moving but still present in the room

+4. **Robust Presence Detection**:
+   - A person is only considered "present" when BOTH conditions are true:
+     1. Dynamic detection is active (either from continuous detection or within the 5-minute window)
+     2. AND a static target is currently detected
+   - This dual-condition approach prevents false positives and ensures the system only plays music when someone is actually in the room

+This algorithm makes the system more robust against false detections and ensures music only plays when someone is actually present in the room.

 ### Components

 - **Raspberry Pi 3**: The main controller for the system